*Note: this post contains affiliate links

 The Timberline Lodge has historical roots that go back to President Franklin Roosevelt and the Works Progress Administration during the Great Depression.
 The picturesque lodge’s construction began in 1936 and has been featured in films, such as The Shining.

 The lodge, nestled right next to Mt.
-Hood, is a great jumping off point for seeing more of the memorable mountain.
-It’s also just a great place to warm up with a warm beverage while looking out at the snowy wonderland during the winter.
+Hood, is a great jumping off point for seeing more of the mountain and to warm up with a warm beverage while looking out at the snowy wonderland during the winter.

 I would recommend eating beforehand or bringing a packed lunch as the restaurant and cafe have astronomical prices for food, but walking around the grounds and lobby is absolutely free.